Rise to Success: Career Highlights of Christy Martin

 Discover the career path of Christy Martin, from the first major opportunity to industry-changing achievements.

-Christy Martin, nicknamed "The Coal Miner's Daughter," is a retired American professional boxer, boxing analyst, and motivational speaker who competed from 1989 to 2012.
+Christy Martin, also known as "The Coal Miner's Daughter," is a retired American professional boxer, boxing analyst, and motivational speaker who competed from 1989 to 2012.
 She held the WBC female super welterweight title in 2009.
-Martin achieved significant recognition, becoming the first female boxer inducted into the Nevada Boxing Hall of Fame in 2016.
-Notably, she was also elected to the International Boxing Hall of Fame in 2020, the inaugural year women were included on the ballot.
+Martin achieved the distinction of being the first female boxer inducted into the Nevada Boxing Hall of Fame in 2016.
+In 2020, she was elected into the International Boxing Hall of Fame, marking the inaugural year women were included on the ballot.

 1989: Professional Boxing Debut

-In 1989, at age 21, Christy Martin started her professional boxing career with a six-round draw against Angela Buchanan.
+In 1989, at age 21, Christy Martin began her professional boxing career with a six-round draw against Angela Buchanan.

 On October 15, 1993, Christy Martin defeated Beverly Szymansky by knockout in three rounds.

-In October 1993, Christy Martin signed with promoter Don King, becoming the first woman to sign with him, after her win against Beverly Szymanski.
+In October 1993, Christy Martin was signed by promoter Don King following her victory against Beverly Szymanski.

 In 1993, Christy Martin signed a promotional agreement with International Hall of Fame Promoter Don King, putting her in the international spotlight.

-On January 29, 1994, Christy Martin fought Melinda Robinson and Sue Chase on the undercard of the Julio Cesar Chavez vs Frankie Randall fight at the MGM Grand Hotel in Las Vegas.
+On January 29, 1994, Christy Martin's first fights under the new agreement with Don King were against Melinda Robinson and Sue Chase on the undercard of the Julio Cesar Chavez vs Frankie Randall fight at the MGM Grand Hotel in Las Vegas.

 March 16, 1996: Fight Against Deirdre Gogarty

-On March 16, 1996, Christy Martin fought Deirdre Gogarty on the Showtime pay-per-view broadcast of the Mike Tyson vs Frank Bruno WBC Heavyweight Championship; Martin won the decision.
+On March 16, 1996, Christy Martin fought Deirdre Gogarty on the Showtime pay-per-view broadcast of the Mike Tyson vs Frank Bruno WBC Heavyweight Championship, with Martin winning the decision.

-In 1998, Christy Martin lost her title in a 10-round decision loss to Sumya Anani.
+In 1998, Christy Martin lost her title in a 10-round decision to Sumya Anani.

 2003: Fight Against Laila Ali

-In 2003, Christy Martin fought Laila Ali and lost by knockout in the fourth round.
+In 2003, Christy Martin fought Laila Ali and lost by a knockout in the fourth round.

 September 16, 2005: Loss to Holly Holm